currentxchange/purple-explainer/README.md

 \* - Past searches work from Summer Solstice 2019 onward.
 Songs posted before Beta, all Ups are assigned to the post date of the music.
+In Beta, the Time Machine will function with the time of the Up, and show trends down to 5-minutes.

 # Learn Everything About Purple